durdiev15/phase-field-modeling-antiferroelectrics/README.md

 * `triangular_field_vectorized`: To generate the waveform for the applied electric field during hysteresis simulations.
 * `spon_strain_derivative`: To compute the spontaneous strain from the polarization field via electrostriction.
 * Functions for converting between Voigt and full tensor notations.

+## Releases and Versioning

+This project uses semantic versioning (e.g., `v1.0.0`).
+Stable versions are tagged and can be found on the [Releases page](https://github.com/YOUR_USERNAME/YOUR_REPONAME/releases) of the GitHub repository.
+The `main` branch reflects the latest stable release.

+### Changelog

+* **v1.0.0** (2025-07-26)
+    * Initial release of the single-crystal AFE phase-field simulation code.
+    * Includes solvers for electromechanical coupling and TDGL evolution.
+    * Added data saving to HDF5 and plotting capabilities.

 ## License